200K jeopardized by Trump's food stamps move, governor warns

-HARRISBURG (AP) — Gov. Tom Wolf is warning that food stamp benefits for about 200,000 people are jeopardized by a Trump administration move to stop allowing states to exceed federal income eligibility thresholds.
+HARRISBURG (AP) — Gov. Tom Wolf warned Monday that food stamp benefits for about 200,000 people in Pennsylvania are jeopardized by a Trump administration move to stop allowing states to exceed federal income eligibility thresholds for the food-assistance program.

-Wolf said Monday that such a change would primarily affect the elderly, the disabled and lower-income families.
-He also says it'll result in fewer school lunches.
+Such a change to the nation's food stamp program would primarily affect the elderly, the disabled and lower-income families in Pennsylvania who already struggle to put food on the table, the Democratic governor said in a statement.

+It also could result in fewer school lunches that Pennsylvania schools provide in connection with the program, his administration said.

+"Depriving people of the means for adequate sustenance and a healthier life is cruel and inhumane," Wolf said in the statement.

-In Pennsylvania, more than 1.7 million people are in the food stamp program, called the Supplemental Nutritional Assistance Program, or SNAP.
+Now, in Pennsylvania, more than 1.7 million people are in the federally funded food stamp program, called the Supplemental Nutritional Assistance Program, or SNAP.

-Current federal guidelines forbid people who make more than 130 percent of the poverty level from getting food stamps.
+Most of them qualify under current federal guidelines that forbid people who make more than 130% of the federal poverty level — or about $32,000 a year total for a family of four — from qualifying for food stamp benefits.

-But most states bypass the limits under a federal policy that allows people who receive benefits through other government programs to automatically qualify for SNAP.

 (0) comments